-Analysis: Biden’s war on virus becomes war on unvaccinated
+Analysis: Biden takes fight to unvaccinated in virus battle

 WASHINGTON (AP) — They’re a source of frustration.
 A risk to their fellow citizens.
 A threat to the nation’s economic recovery.

-President Joe Biden is trying to concentrate the anger of the nation’s inoculated majority against the stubborn 25% of eligible Americans who remain unvaccinated against COVID-19.
+President Joe Biden is trying to concentrate the anger of the nation’s inoculated majority against the refusal of 25% of eligible Americans to get vaccinated against COVID-19.

-Nearly 8 months after declaring “war” on the coronavirus as he took office, Biden on Friday announced far-reaching new federal requirements that could force millions to get shots.
-In doing so, he embraced those who haven’t rolled up their sleeves as a new foe amid a devastating surge in cases that is straining the nation’s health system and constricting its economy.
+Nearly 8 months after declaring “war” on the coronavirus as he took office, Biden announced far-reaching new federal requirements Thursday that could force millions to get shots.
+In doing so, he embraced those who haven’t rolled up their sleeves as a new obstacle amid a devastating surge in cases that is straining the nation’s health system and constricting its economy.

 “We’ve been patient, but our patience is wearing thin,” Biden said from the State Dining Room.
 “And your refusal has cost all of us.”